thuongtruong109/autify/README.md

 **Error "No credentials found":**

-- Check if the `config.json` file exists
-- Ensure the `config.json` file has the correct format with the fields: email, password, storeId
+- Check if the `config.json` file exists and ensure that it has the correct format with the fields: email, password, storeId

 **WebDriver Error:**